capiedrav/engineering-resilient-systems-on-aws/notes.md

    - Best for mission-critical applications where even brief downtime could have significant consequences.
    - Expensive, as it requires a fully operational replica of the production environment.

+## Service Quotas

+Service Quotas are predefined limits on the usage of resources or operations within an account or region.
+Effective management of these quotas is essential for maintaining stability, reliability, and cost-effectiveness of cloud services.
+Exceeding service quotas can result in resource exhaustion, service degradation, or outages, so staying within these limits is key to ensuring application availability and performance.

+### Key Strategies for Managing Service Quotas:

+1. **Understand Service Quotas**:
+   - AWS sets different quotas for each service, dictating the maximum number of resources or operations allowed.
+Familiarizing yourself with these quotas helps make informed decisions about resource usage.

+2. **Monitor and Manage Quotas**:
+   - Use tools like **AWS CloudTrail** and **Amazon CloudWatch** to monitor resource usage.
+Set up **alarms** to notify you when usage approaches predefined thresholds.
+   - Integrate quota increase requests into your workflow using the **AWS Service Quotas API** to automate the process of requesting additional resources when          limits are reached.

+3. **Optimize Resource Allocation**:
+   - Prioritize critical workloads and applications to ensure resources are allocated effectively.
+Use **AWS resource tagging** to categorize and track resource usage based on business priorities.
+   - Regularly review and optimize resource usage by analyzing patterns, identifying inefficiencies, and implementing measures to improve utilization.
+This helps reduce costs and ensures resources are being used efficiently.